Augani/simple-mongo-node/README.md

 **

--the other functions are -createUnique(name,uniqueField)
+- the other functions are

--find(name,condition, callback);
+- createUnique(name,uniqueField)

+- find(name,condition, callback)

--delete(name,condition, multiple, callback);
+- delete(name,condition, multiple, callback);

--update(name,condition, multiple, callback)
+- update(name,condition, multiple, callback)

 **Condition is also of the object type so a condition like {name: kofi} will update all records with the name kofi** **if multiple is set to true and just one if multiple is set to false**
 **name refers to the collection name**